onthebutton72/Udacity-FEWD-NeighborhoodMap/README.md

 ## Instructions

 * Clone or download the repository: https://github.com/onthebutton72/my-map.git
-* Change director to the cloned/downloaded folder
+* Change directory to the cloned/downloaded folder
 * NPM Install
 * To use offline, update the index.js file to register.